6 Nov 2023

 Since the beginning of the 20th century, wild tiger numbers have declined by around 95%, and tigers face daily hazards from habitat loss and poaching, predominantly led by demand for tiger parts and traditional medicines.

 You’d think most of the world’s tigers would be found in their forest homes throughout Asia.
 Sadly, that is not the case.
-There are thousands of tigers held in captivity all around the world.
+There are thousands of tigers held in human care all around the world.
 While some are part of legitimate conservation programs, the majority are owned privately or kept as forms of entertainment or for profit.
 More than 5,000 tigers are believed to be privately owned in the United States alone, with a further 8,900 held in tiger farms across Asia.

 A snared tiger being rescued by personnel from the Department of Wildlife and National Parks.
 It was discovered by one of WWF-Malaysia's patrol teams in a snare set by local poachers in the Belum-Temengor Forest Complex, Malaysia.